 Receiving of laboratory results as a non-order placer.

 Batch processing

+Laboratory results for individual living subjects (persons and animals).

 Out of Scope

 Specifications and implementation guidance on laboratory ordering transactions.
 However, the establishment of requirements in the laboratory result message that will allow the matching of the reported result to an existing order initiated from the ordering clinician’s EHR-S is within the scope of this effort.